 Bzzzz!

 That was the door!
 But it was only 2:30.
 “Who is it?”
-I asked through the door, as Cruz had my specs.
+I asked through the door, since Cruz had my specs and I couldn’t see the identity of the caller through them.
 There was no answer.
 “Who is it?”
 I shouted this time.
 Still no answer.
 Had we been found out?
 Was someone there to take me to my execution?
-Or were the doors just too thick?
-Maybe Cruz was outside and I couldn’t hear him or he couldn’t hear me.

-I opened the door.
+I suppose I had to leave eventually, so I opened the door.

 Chapter 10